python-pillow/Pillow/docs/index.rst

 ---------

 Pillow is a volunteer effort led by Alex Clark.
-If you can't help with development please consider helping financially.
-Your assistance will be greatly appreciated!
+If you can't help with development please consider helping us financially.
+Your assistance is greatly appreciated!

 .. note:: Contributors please add your name and donation preference here.